QuantEcon/lecture-source-jl/rst_files/tools_editors.rst

 ..
 You can plug Juno/Atom into a Julia session running in a docker container, such as the QuantEcon base container
 ..

 Package Environments
 ========================

-Julia's package manager lets you set up Python-style "virtualenvs," that draw from an underlying pool of assets on the machine
+Julia's package manager lets you set up Python-style "virtualenvs," or subsets of packages that draw from an underlying pool of assets on the machine

+This way, you can work with (and specify) the dependencies for one project without worrying about impacts on other projects

 * An ``environment`` is a set of packages specified by a ``Project.toml`` (and optionally, a ``Manifest.toml``)